Does not apply to sports. Team sports

 • c) 20–25;

-• d) no restrictions.
+• d) without restrictions.

-1. What procedures are classified as hardening?
+1. What procedures are considered hardening?

 • a) taking a shower after class;